ChrisDeadman/KSPPartRemover/README.md

 * New command **list-partdeps**: same as **list-parts** but also prints dependencies
 * Add craft- and part-filter support via regex (inverse matching supported)
 * Dependent parts are now only removed if they have a "hard" dependency
+* Reduce displayed entries per page from 50 to 20
+* Fix "output file not found" error - *facepalm*
 * Compatible with KSP version: 1.1

 ### KSPPartRemover v0.2.1.1